scottbez1/splitflap/README.md

 Once the `combined.svg` file is generated, you'll want to double-check there aren't any redundant cut lines that are shared by multiple adjacent pieces, to save time/cost when cutting.
 They should be detected automatically (and highlighted in red in the rendering above), but it doesn't hurt to double-check.
 In Inkscape, select the "Edit paths by nodes" tool and select an edge to delete - the endpoints should turn blue.
 Then click "Delete segment between two non-endpoint nodes", and repeat this for all other redundant cut lines.

-Latest (Experimental!)
-Laser Cut Vector File: [svg](https://s3.amazonaws.com/splitflap-travis/branches/master/3d_laser_vector.svg)
-(In order to get the design laser-cut from Ponoko, you'll need to copy all of the shapes from that file into one of [Ponoko's templates](http://www.ponoko.com/starter-kits/inkscape))

 ##### Animated gif #####
 The design can be rendered to a rotating 3d animated gif (seen above) by running [`3d/scripts/generate_gif.py`](3d/scripts/generate_gif.py), which outputs to `3d/build/animation/animation.gif`